Haiti: Fuel tanker explodes, dozens killed — officials | DW | 14.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A truck transporting gasoline has exploded killing dozens of people, according the city's deputy mayor.
-Cap-Haitien deputy mayor said more than 50 were burnt alive.
+A truck transporting gasoline has exploded, killing dozens of people, according to the city's deputy mayor.
+An official said more than 50 were burnt alive.

 Cap-Haitien deputy mayor Patrick Almonor said people had been collecting fuel from an overturned fuel truck when it exploded